The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models

+(These demographic disparities are confirmed in Figure~\ref{fig:fairface_demographics}, which shows the distribution of ages and races on each spotlight.)
 Overall, our spotlights identified both age and racial groups that the model performs poorly on---without access to these demographic labels---and semantically meaningful groups for which labels did not exist.
 In comparison, the high-loss images are an unstructured set of examples that include occluded faces, poor lighting, blurry shots, and out-of-frame faces.

 GEORGE identified a total of six clusters.
 A random sample of the images from the three clusters with the highest average losses are shown in Figure~\ref{fig:fairface-extra}.
 Notably, all of the images in each cluster have the same label, but share little in common beyond their labels.
 Like the high-loss images, each of GEORGE's clusters display a combination of camera angles, lighting conditions, and occlusions that make the images difficult to classify (as opposed to the spotlights, which identify a single semantically meaningful issue).